slmnv5/pepelats/README.md

 - Drums sent to MIDI OUT port or played with internal sample sounds
 - Quantization - time of changing parts, recording is adjusted to keep the rhythm
 - Songs saved and loaded from SD card
-- Control by MIDI (Bluetooth / USB) configureable in a text file
+- Control by MIDI (via Bluetooth or USB) configureable in a text file
 - Typing keyboard may be used as MIDI controller
 - Text console shows loop position, state, length, volume and menu
-- Optional LCD touch screen menu in addition to MIDI controller
+- Optional graphics mode with LCD touch screen menu

 ## Installation: